Screemm/screemm.github.io/Proctor/Dev_Notes/index.md

 This list is updated only when a new patch is released.
 Last patch date: PLACEHOLDER

 {% for post in site.posts %}
-    {% if post.tags contains "changelog" %}
+    {% if post.url contains "changelog" %}
         - [{{ post.title }}]({{ post.url }})
     {% endif %}
 {% endfor %}

 ## Known Issues

 ⚠️ COMING SOON ⚠️